yannisl/phd/README.txt

 ----------------------------------------------------------------
-phd-runningheads
-A package to manage running heads in LaTeX
+phd-pkgmanager --- a package to shorten preambles
 E-mail: yannislaz@gmail.com
 Released under the LaTeX Project Public License v1.3c or later See http://www.latex-project.org/lppl.txt
 ----------------------------------------------------------------
-This file provides a template for defining a class.
+This file provides a phd for defining a class.